-Internal Audit reports its findings and the agreed action plans, target dates and responsible owners to the relevant Audit Committee(s), Senior Management and Line Management as appropriate.
+Internal Audit reports its findings and the agreed issues, target dates and responsible owners to the relevant Audit Committee(s), Senior Management and Line Management as appropriate.

 The status of outstanding action plans is reviewed regularly and reported to Management periodically.
-Internal Audit also performs validation work for action plans which Management represents as having been completed.
+Internal Audit also performs validation work for issues which Management represents as having been completed.